build-on-aws/content/tutorials/automating-multiple-environments-with-terraform/index.md

 ## Clean up

-We have now reached the end of this tutorial, you can either keep the current setup and expand on it, or delete all the resources created if you are not.
+We have now reached the end of this tutorial, and you can either keep the current setup and expand on it, or delete all the resources created if you are not.
 To clean up your environment, we will follow the following steps:

 1. In `environments-infra`, run `git checkout main` and `git pull` to ensure you have the latest version, then:
     1. `ENV=prod make destroy` and confirm